Procurement Card Program Policy

 - Completed forms should be submitted through the General Request eForm.

-- P-Cards normally arrive within ten to fifteen business days from date of input into the JPMorgan Chase bank system.
+- P-Cards applications are processed on Fridays and normally arrive within ten to fifteen business days from date of input into the JPMorgan Chase bank system.

 - Only Dartmouth College regular faculty and staff who are directly paid by Dartmouth College are eligible to apply for a P-Card